devendranaga/net_tools/README.md

 ```

 Currently only one protocol can be enabled at a time to generate packets.
+The tool cannot be used to send multiple protocols at a time.

+## New features:

+### v0.1.0000

+Below are the new features since last release:

+1. Double tagged VLANs
+2. TCP with flags
+3. along with sending the generated packets, the tool now logs them into a pcap file